Earthquakes on May 9, 2026

 10.0 km---✓ ReviewedUSGS →

-A magnitude 3.3 seismic event took place 235 km ESE of Attu Station, Alaska on May 9, 2026 at 19:04 UTC.
-The hypocenter lay at 10.0 km, placing this in the shallow crustal category.
+Reports of a magnitude 3.3 earthquake 235 km ESE of Attu Station, Alaska came in on May 9, 2026 at 19:04 UTC.
+At a depth of 10.0 km, the event was shallow crustal.
 Geolocation places the event at 51.958°N, 176.320°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-09